pragathiGopal25/SunSaver/Playground1.md

-    ManageSolarArrayViewModel -- ISunSaverRepository: lagrer og henter data HomeViewModel -- ISunSaverRepository: lagrer og henter data
+    ManageSolarArrayViewModel -- ISunSaverRepository: lagrer og henter data HomeViewModel -- ISunSaverRepository: lagrer og henter data SearchAddressState -- ManageSolarArrayViewModel

+    ManageSolarArrayViewModel -- AddressState
+    ManageSolarArrayViewModel -- AddressSuggestionsState

+    ManageSolarArrayViewModel -- MapRoofSectionsState

+    BuildingDataSource -- MapRoofSection
+    BuildingRepository -- MapRoofSection
+    ManageSolarArrayViewModel -- MapRoofSection

+    MapRoofSectionsState -- MapRoofSection
+    AddressState -- Address
+    AddressSuggestionsState -- Address

     ManageSolarArrayViewModel --> BuildingRepository: fetcher adressedata med bygningsdata BuildingRepository --> BuildingDataSource: fetcher data om takflater, koordinater og adresser

+    MapRoofSection -- RoofSectionGeometry
+    Address -- Pos
+    ManageSolarArrayViewModel -- Pos
+    BuildingRepository -- Pos

+    BuildingDataSource -- Pos

+    ManageSolarArrayViewModel -- Address
+    BuildingRepository -- Address
+    BuildingDataSource -- Address

+    classDef dataclass fill:#520c0c,color:white
 ```

 - We chose not to include the smaller classes that are only used internally in the functions, like classes that are only for serialization of api responces (e.g. classes used in Frost-part to get sensor data)
+- We chose not to draw relation between Coordinates and FrostRepository, FrostDatasource and ElectrisityRepository and Pos.
+The decision was made because it is a trade off between readability and correctness.
+In this particular case, the diagram will because too messy if we include those relations.

 Coordinates:
 - Frost repository